Beginning is with Allah's

 a specific subject; languages will have fields of distance, location,

-phenomena, etc. Each field can have many sub-divisions or lexical sets:
+natural phenomena, etc. Each field can have many sub-divisions or

 hierarchically, going from the more general to the more specific.

-propositional meaning carried by a general word or superordinate is part
+The propositional meaning carried by a general word or superordinate is

 Semantics of Qur'aan is like "semantics"

-cells in his body.
-There is only one star in the Sky that comes to the rescue of
+body.
+There is only one star in the Sky that comes to the rescue of a man in

-a man in bewilderment of clueless location to show him the direction [refer
+bewilderment of clueless location to show him the direction

-guidance: information code for aright course for sustaining life of a cell is encoded in
+The guidance: information code for aright course for sustaining life of a cell